This week the news broke that Maisie Williams has been cast as Rahne Sinclair in Josh Boone’s New Mutants movie.

 I didn’t get to draw the New Mutants for Chris.

-That summer I went to San Diego Comic-Con for the first time, and although Chris looked after me as much as he could, everything fell apart.
+That summer I went to San Diego Comic-Con for the first time, at Chris’s suggestion, and although Chris looked after me as much as he could, everything fell apart.

 “Take a taxi”, he’d say, and I’d take a cab all the way up to his apartment in Riverdale and we’d sit on the floor talking X-Men while the cats paced around us.
 Things I said showed up in the book, thrilling me.
 He kept giving me scripts.
 But I lost touch with him and everyone else once I became a daily heroin user, a year or so later.
-Pam was in trouble, on disability, heavily medicated, experimenting with cults.
+P. was in trouble too, struggling with life.